-The Council accepts that there is a need for good quality HMO's in the district to meet the needs of residents on low incomes and some of our most vulnerable residents.
-However, this has to be balanced with the impact that some HMO's can have on the lives of neighbours, the wider community and statutory services.
+The Council accepts that there is a need for good quality HMOs in the district to meet the needs of residents on low incomes and some of our most vulnerable residents.
+However, this must be balanced with the impact that some HMO's can have on the lives of neighbours, the wider community and statutory services.
 Regular inspections of higher risk properties will be undertaken to ensure compliance with housing and planning legislation and policy.